SDSU Grants for Established RSCA Programs (Formerly Rapid Response)

-Program Overview: The Division of Research and Innovation is pleased to announce the SDSU Rapid Response Grants program for faculty research, scholarship and creative activities (RSCA).
-This program will help faculty to respond quickly to funding opportunities as they emerge.
-The primary purpose of this new program is to provide support for projects that will lead to an extramural funding proposal or projects that need immediate grant writing support in response to an extramural funding announcement.
-Faculty who receive this funding are required to submit a proposal for extramural funding (e.g., federal, state, local, foundation, etc.) within three months of the close of the award period.
-Awards periods can range from three to six months, depending on project needs.
-For this program, faculty can apply to several levels of funding that are connected to the amount of extramural funding sought (please see table below).
-We encourage interdisciplinary and multi-institution collaborations; however, non-SDSU collaborators are not eligible to receive grant funds.
-Furthermore, on a multi-institutional application, SDSU must serve as the prime and not as a sub-contractor on the grant proposal.
+Faculty who receive this funding are required to identify a targeted funding opportunity as well as submit a proposal for extramural funding (e.g., federal, state, local, foundation, etc.).
+Grant submission must be made within 6 months of the close of the award period.
+Awards can range from six to twelve months, depending o project needs.
+For this program, faculty can apply to several levels of funding that are connected to the amount of extramural funding sought (please see below).
+We strongly encourage interdisciplinary and multi-institution collaborations; however, non-SDSU collaborators are not eligible to receive grant funds.
+Please note: for a future multi-institutional grant application, SDSU must serve as the prime and not as a sub-contractor on the proposal.

 Eligibility: Tenured or tenure-track faculty at all academic ranks.
 All Unit 3 faculty can serve as Co-Principal Investigator or Co-Project Director for this funding.
 Faculty can only receive funding from this program once during an academic year.

-Award Specifics: Applicants can request $10k-$25k in funding depending on the amount of extramural funding sought in a future proposal.
-DRI expects to fund at least three proposals for the 21/22 academic year.
+Award Specifics: Applicants can request $10k-$20k in funding depending on the amount of extramural funding sought in a future proposal.
+DRI expects to fund four to five applications for the 22/23 academic year.

 Target RFP/RFA Budget1